History of Saskatchewan: Political history 1905–1919

 The province responded to the First World War in 1914 with patriotic enthusiasm and enjoyed the resultant economic boom.
 The price of wheat tripled and acreage seeded doubled.
 The wartime spirit of sacrifice intensified social reform movements that had predated the war and now came to fruition.
-Saskatchewan gave women the right to vote in 1916 and at the end 1916 passed a referendum to prohibit the sale of alcohol.
+Saskatchewan gave women the right to vote in 1916.
+Also in 1916 it passed a referendum to prohibit the sale of alcohol, as the women had demanded.

 Patriotism also created a demand for a common language—English—for everyone in the province.
 The war brought to the forefront a fear of ethnicities, and a survival instinct developed the need for a Canadian identity.

 1919–1939

 The economic crash after the war created an angry agrarian protest movement.
 Prairie farmers had long considered themselves the victims of powerful corporations—grain companies, banks, and railways—all based in Toronto and Montreal.
 Attacks on industrialists and financiers blamed high tariffs designed to protect manufacturers at the expense of farmers.
 During the war farmers felt doubly betrayed.
 The federal government first promised to exempt their sons from compulsory military service, then cancelled the exemption.
 It imposed a ceiling on wheat prices when they were high, but removed the floor when they were low.
 The farmers' pent-up frustration led to the formation of the Progressive Party in several provinces; it sent 64 to Ottawa in the 1921 general election.

-Eager to control the price of wheat, 46,000 farmers joined together in 1923–24 to set up the "Saskatchewan Co-operative Wheat Producers"—the Saskatchewan Wheat Pool—that bought nearly everyone's wheat and held it in elevators for the best price.
+Eager to control the price of wheat, 46,000 farmers joined in 1923–24 to set up the "Saskatchewan Co-operative Wheat Producers"—the Saskatchewan Wheat Pool—that bought nearly everyone's wheat and held it in elevators for the best price.
 The pool collapsed financially in 1931 and the federal government had to cover the losses; the co-op continued as a network of elevators owned by the farmers.
 It advanced the reform agenda for agricultural development, with full-time district representatives, or fieldmen, who promoted education, demonstrations of farm equipment, community picnics and rallies, and cooperative insurance, among other programs.

 The Roaring Twenties saw ethnic tensions and unprecedented prosperity.
 Bootlegging activities, gangsters such as Al Capone, and the underground trade of whisky smuggling used the caves around Cypress Hills, and the Soo Line Railroad which ended in Moose Jaw, the "Sin City of the north", or "Little Chicago".
 The Bronfman family became rich during Prohibition by shipping liquor into the United States, where it was illegal.
 Under the leadership of brothers Sam and Harry, the family based most of its operations out of Yorkton and Regina, while maintaining a warehouse in Moose Jaw.